Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Home Care for a Dog With Dementia

 I realize not everyone reading this is able to take their dog to a vet.
-You also have the option of treating her naturally if drugs and veterinary care are not an option.
+You also have the option of treating her naturally if drugs and veterinary care are not options.
 Here's what you can do to help:

 - Play new games and teach her new tricks to provide mental stimulation: No matter how well you have trained your dog, there are always new things for her to learn.
 There are plenty of books out there on training tricks, and when you find something she does not know, work on it.
 She will learn a little slower, so be patient.

-- Provide a high-quality, balanced diet that includes a source of medium chain triglycerides: If your dog has been eating the same food over her lifetime, she may have developed a deficiency that is now severe enough to display clinical signs.
+- Provide a high-quality, balanced diet that includes a source of medium-chain triglycerides: If your dog has been eating the same food over her lifetime, she may have developed a deficiency that is now severe enough to display clinical signs.
 Change her diet to a balanced raw or cooked homemade diet.
-Some research has shown that a diet that includes a MCT source (like coconut oil) also has some anti-inflammatory effects on the brain and may help a senile dog.
+Some research has shown that a diet that includes an MCT source (like coconut oil) also has some anti-inflammatory effects on the brain and may help a senile dog.

-- Provide plenty of antioxidants in her diet: Some dietary changes are important in senile dogs and antioxidants work against free radicals so they may be effective in preventing or slowing the progression of senility.
-There is not a lot of evidence yet on what products may help, but it would be a good idea to try products like açai or blueberries (depending on where you live), acerola or other fresh sources of vitamin C, and a source of vitamin E.
+- Provide plenty of antioxidants in her diet: Some dietary changes are important in senile dogs and antioxidants work against free radicals, so they may be effective in preventing or slowing the progression of senility.
+There is not a lot of evidence yet on what products may help, but it would be a good idea to try products like açai or blueberries (depending on where you live), acerola or other fresh sources of vitamin C, and a source of vitamin E. In one study of dogs given antioxidants and an improved environment, the antioxidants worked better when given with a new routine.

 - Do not move furniture or change her feeding routine: When your dog has been diagnosed with the condition, you should try to make things as easy for her as possible.
 Do not change her routine (like feeding time, walk time, etc.), and do not move the furniture around so that she will not become even more confused.